nbicocchi/learn-microservices/modules/infrastructure/labs/README.md

 - Develop two simple microservices that the gateway will route requests to.
 - Test the gateway by sending requests through it and verifying the responses from the backend services.

-## Lab 3: Service Routing with nginx
+## Lab 3: Service Routing with Nginx
 **Objective:** Implement API Gateway functionality using nginx for routing requests to multiple microservices.

 **Instructions:**
-- Develop two simple microservices.
+- Configure routes in Nginx configuration file to direct incoming requests to appropriate backend services.
-- Configure a docker compose environment in which nginx routes incoming requests to appropriate backend services.
+- Develop two simple microservices that the gateway will route requests to.
 - Test the gateway by sending requests through it and verifying the responses from the backend services.

 # Questions